pzavolinsky/ts-unused-exports/README.md

 | `ignorePaths`    | Exclude files that match the given path segments.                            | `--ignorePaths=math;utils` |
 | `showLineNumber` | Show the line number and column of the unused export.                        | `--showLineNumber`         |

 Note that if `ts-unused-exports` is called without files, the files will be read from the tsconfig's `files` or `include` key which must be present.
-If called with files, then those file paths should be relative to the `tsconfig.json`, just like you would specif thyem in your tsconfig's `files` key.
+If called with files, then those file paths should be relative to the `tsconfig.json`, just like you would specify them in your tsconfig's `files` key.

 `ts-unused-exports` also resolves path aliases specified in tsconfig's `paths` object.